its-serah/AI-Brand-Creator/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Next Steps

-1. Review each architecture's README for detailed rationale
-2. Choose the approach that fits your current needs
-3. Follow the setup guide in your chosen folder
 4. Start building your AI Brand Creator!

 ---